KitsuneDev/DropMeter/README.md

 ## Cool...
 Where Can I get it?

 Happy you are excited!
-I am currently finishing stuff for our release, but you soon will be able to get it from a link I will post here.
+[Downloads are available by clicking here](https://github.com/GabrielTK/DropMeter/releases/latest)

+**If you have any doubts, feel free to contact @gab#8998 on Discord DMs, or join the [CGN Interactive Projects Discord Server](https://discord.gg/DBE44yU)**